 As good as the content of your video may be, it can get lost if the quality is poor.
 So, you'll want to do a good amount of post-production editing.
 If you let the camera roll throughout the interview, you will have to go in and do a lot of content editing.
 Edit out any parts of the video that are repetitive, unnecessary, incorrect, or bloopers.
 While a testimonial video can be a bit humorous at times, the goal is for it to be a clean-cut customer interview and not a hit comedy film.

 In the end, you want to have a video that is high-quality, straightforward, genuine, and as short as possible.
-According to Animoto, 73.8% of survey respondents said the ideal customer testimonial video is under 60 seconds.
+According to Animoto, 59.9% indicated that a video being too long would strongly deter them from watching.
 Yikes.
 That means, ask your customers all the questions you prepared, but limit the final cut to the two to four best responses they gave.
 Quality over quantity really matters in this case.

 14. Market the video on several platforms.